ap0llo/changelog/docs/configuration.md

 The use of a configuration file is **optional**.
-By default, ChangeLog will attempt to load settings from a file called `changelog.settings.json` in the root of the git repository a changelog is being generated for.
+By default, ChangeLog will attempt to load settings from a file called `changelog.settings.json` in the root of the git repository a change log is being generated for.
 Alternatively, you can specify the path of the configuration file using the `configurationFilePath` commandline parameter